itselts/adventofcode/2022/README.md

 - Optimisation required with branch pruning
     - No need to build more robots than the maximum possible expenditure of that ore for a turn
     - Cut a branch short if it can never reach the current geode maximum
+- Other optimisation methods
+    - Can reduce the search space dimensionality by adding the cumulative geodes mined by a geo_bot for the time remaning and removing the need to track the number of geo_bots.
+    - “if you choose not to build a machine but could have then don’t build that machine until you’ve built something else”.
 - When implementing search algorithms, always include a SEEN set.
 Only add a state to the stack iff it is both not in the stack and not in SEEN.
 This HEAVILY speeds up the algorithm due to massive possibilities of double-counting states.

 ### Part 2